sy-shi/Gym_RL/README.md

 $$\begin{equation} m_i \frac{d\boldsymbol{v}^i}{dt}={\boldsymbol{u}}_i + \sum_{j\in \mathcal{R}(i)} A \log\left[1+\exp(-\frac{r_{ij}-d_m}{B})\right]\cdot {\boldsymbol{p}}_{ij} \end{equation}$$

-which is similar to the social force model where a repulsion force is generated between entities if the distance is smaller than the minimum allowed distance.
+where a repulsion force is generated between entities if the distance is smaller than the minimum allowed distance. $\boldsymbol{u}_i$ is derived from the action input as a self-driving force of an agent.
+And the second part maps the distance of its neighboring entities to repulsive forces.

 ### Action Input